giantkylin/Getting-and-Cleaning-Data/CodeBook.md

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+## output data

+**the tidy data set containes 180 observations with 65 variables:**

+* an activity labe (Activities): WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+* an subject identifer: 1, 2, 3, ..., 30
+* a 63 variables with time and frequency signal variables ( numeric )

 ## Transformation details
 ###how to use run_analysis.R